coreinfrastructure/best-practices-badge/CONTRIBUTING.md

 To make changes to the "BadgeApp" web application that implements the criteria, you may find the following helpful; [INSTALL.md](doc/INSTALL.md) (installation information) and [implementation.md](doc/implementation.md) (implementation infomrmation).

+The code should strive to be DRY (don't repeat yourself), clear, and obviously correct.
+Some technical debt is inevitable, just don't bankrupt us with it.
+Improved refactorizations are welcome.

 The web application is written in Ruby on Rails.
-Please follow the [community Ruby style guide](https://github.com/bbatsov/ruby-style-guide) when writing code, e.g., use 2-space indents in Ruby.
+Please generally follow the [community Ruby style guide](https://github.com/bbatsov/ruby-style-guide) when writing code, e.g., use 2-space indents in Ruby and the complementary [community Rails style guide](https://github.com/bbatsov/rails-style-guide).
+We don't follow them slavishly, but we do generally try to follow them.

+In the Ruby and Rails code, generally prefer symbols over strings when they do not potentially come from the user.
+Symbols are typically faster, with no loss of readability.

-For Ruby please prefer the String operations that do not have side-effects (e.g., "+", "sub", or "gsub"), and consider freezing strings.
+In Ruby please prefer the String operations that do not have side-effects (e.g., "+", "sub", or "gsub"), and consider freezing strings.
 Do *not* modify a String in-place (e.g., using "<<", "sub!", or "gsub!") until you have applied ".dup" to it.
 There are current plans that [Ruby 3's strings will be immutable](https://twitter.com/yukihiro_matz/status/634386185507311616).
 See [issue 11473](https://bugs.ruby-lang.org/issues/11473) for more.
 One proposal is to allow "dup" to produce a slightly different object (a mutable version of String), and since "dup" is already permitted in the language, this provides a simple backwards-compatible way for us to indicate that String is mutable in this case.
 If you want to build a string using append, do this:

 ~~~~ruby
 "".dup << 'Hello, ' << 'World'